iagomelanias/heap-php/README.md

 #Heap PHP Client
-Library for sending data through Heap API.
+PHP library for sending data through Heap API.

 ##Installation
 You can install it using Composer: